 Dennis Group designed and built a Product Recovery Operation (PRO) at Ahold’s distribution center.
 The PRO facility consists of equipment capable of processing 130 tons of food waste daily, converting the waste into feedstock for a 1.3 MM gallon anaerobic digester.

-Biogas produced fro the anaerobic digestion process powers a 1.1 MW generator, providing renewable energy to power the distribution center.
+Biogas produced for the anaerobic digestion process powers a 1.1 MW generator, providing renewable energy to power the distribution center.

 The facility reduces Ahold’s food waste to landfill by 25,000 tons annually.